Intermodal container: Air

 Containers can also be transported in planes, as seen within intermodal freight transport.
 However, transporting containers in this way is typically avoided due to the cost of doing such and the lack of availability of planes which can accommodate such awkwardly sized cargo.

 There are special aviation containers, smaller than intermodal containers, called unit load devices.

 Securing and security

 Securing containers and contents

 There are many established methods and materials for stabilizing and securing intermodal containers loaded on ships, as well as the internal cargo inside the boxes.
 Conventional restraint methods and materials such as steel strapping and wood blocking and bracing have been around for decades and are still widely used.
 Polyester strapping and lashing, and synthetic webbings are also common today.
 Dunnage bags (also known as "air bags") are used to keep unit loads in place.

 Flexi-bags can also be directly loaded, stacked in food-grade containers.
 Indeed, their standard shape fills the entire ground surface of a 20 ft ISO container.

-Security

-Intermodal containers which contain valuables can be the target of break-ins and burglary when left unattended.
-In these cases, the container may be fitted with a security system consisting of a motion detector and panel inside the container.
-The panel can trigger a siren, strobe, or light to deter intruders, or use a radio signal to alert security guards.